Vim tip 23: editing lines filtered by a pattern

 - :g/^#/t0 copy all lines starting with

-to the start of the file - :1,5 g/call/d delete all lines containing
+#to the start of the file - :1,5 g/call/d delete all lines containing

-only for the first five lines - :g/cat/ s/animal/mammal/g replace
+callonly for the first five lines - :g/cat/ s/animal/mammal/g replace

-- :.,.+20 g/^#/ normal >> indent the current line and the next
+animalwithmammalonly for the lines containingcat - :.,.+20 g/^#/ normal >> indent the current line and the next

-lines only if the line starts with#
+20lines only if the line starts with#- Note the use of

 - Note the use of